-later integrates the results using distributed indexing techniques and fusion methods similar to those used in distributed IR [Callan et al., 1995].
+There are two basic approaches to indexing cultural heritage documents in various languages and of various media types.
+The first approach indexes all document sorts and media types separately, and later integrates the results using distributed indexing techniques and fusion methods similar to those used in distributed IR [Callan et al., 1995].
 The second approach is to define a single, complex document type definition that will form the basis for all material to be indexed: documents of various media types (text, audio, image, video, or mixed-content) and accompanying metadata.
-Despite much progress in searching by content in multimedia databases [Faloutsos, 1996] there is a clear trend toward the combination of various modalities [de Vries et al., 2000; Snoek and Worring, 2005].
+Despite much progress in searching by content in multimedia databases [Faloutsos, 1996] there is a clear trend toward the combination of various modalities [de Vries et al., 2000; Snoek and Worring, 2005], as mentioned above.
 Existing generic standards such as MPEG-7 (which is part of the XML family of languages) are able to cater for such a data model by incorporating multimedia content and metadata in a single semi-structured document.

-Interestingly, researchers in IR are travelling down a similar path by integrating result ranking in the core of XML databases (e.g. [List et al., 2005]).
+Interestingly, researchers in IR are travelling down a similar path by integrating result ranking in the core of XML databases (e.g., [List et al., 2005]).
 Such systems radically depart from the standard "document as a bag-of-words" approaches, by preserving the document structure and using region algebras to score individual document components [Burkowski, 1992; Clarke et al., 1995].
 The resulting database provides a general framework for complex object retrieval, allowing for a range of retrieval approaches without the need to re-index the collection.
 The most recent proposals allowing for complex retrieval models can be defined as logical queries on an XML database [Hiemstra and Michajlovic, 2005].
-Currently available XML databases or retrieval systems such as the Cheshire [2006], MonetDB [2006], Lucene [2006], and MILOS [Amato et al., 2004] systems allow - to a greater or lesser extent- - this flexibility.
+Currently available XML databases or retrieval systems such as the Cheshire [2006], MonetDB [2006], Lucene [2006], and MILOS

+[Amato et al., 2004] systems allow - to a greater or lesser extent- - this flexibility.
 It is an open question how to extend any of the existing systems to the specific demands of cultural heritage retrieval.